smarkoco/rat-voco/README.md

 # ratvoco
-repo for analysis code of rat vocalization
+Analysis and plotting code for rat ultrasonic vocalization, and synchronized high resolution electromyography with Myomatrix arrays